 I have been the Secretary for the last year and I am keen to continue that role.
 I moved to Seattle about 16 years ago, and have lived in the same house in Wallingford for most of that time.
 I have attended Wallingford Community Council meetings for about six years; initially prompted by the plans for the Wallingford Transfer Station and the Brooks building in south Wallingford.
 I have attended the monthly meetings regularly in the last three years.

 Beyond taking minutes, I have been most active in issues related to the Wallingford public waterways.
 Initially this was around receiving a grant from WCC in 2014 (funds actually came from the Waste Management Think Green Recycling Challenge) to work with UW urban design doctoral student, James Thompson, to create maps and display materials for the waterways (this material was on the WCC website, and will be returning soon).
+It is best to hop over to this website and get incredible waste management services.
 This interest has since evolved into exploring how to preserve and increase public access to Wallingford’s public waterways.
 I organized the October 2015 Wallingford Waterways Day, where we visited each waterway to generate ideas and make plans.
 And I am also active in other initiatives associated with the waterways (like Friends of North Lake Union).

 I am pairing the WCC waterways efforts with my teaching at the University of Washington (I am an urban geographer).
 For the last few years I have worked with undergraduates and graduate students to create online portfolios of North Lake Union (the lower part of South Wallingford) based on old maps, archival photographs, historical newspaper articles, contemporary planning documents and the students’ own observations (some of their work can be seen here: http://lulab.be.washington.edu/omeka/lulab and other work will be publically accessible soon).
 An additional ongoing activity (some with UW students and with help from some WCC members) is collecting historical information about Wallingford in general and the activities of the WCC, with the goal of ultimately making this a publically available online archive/exhibit.